 Greger, of NutritionFacts.org, has several recent articles and YouTube videos stating the hazards of rice and arsenic.
 He also has the research to back up his claims.

-According to Greger, there are hundreds of times the acceptable cancer risk found in 5 servings of rice per week.
+According to Greger, there are hundreds of times the acceptable cancer risk found in 5 servings of rice per week. (((U.S. Food and Drug Administration.
+2016.
+May 13, 2014 Arsenic in Rice and Rice Products Risk Assessment Report (Revised March 2016).)))
 The arsenic originated from the practice of spraying cotton fields in the early 1900’s with arsenic based pesticides.

 Though arsenic containing pesticides are not used anymore, the arsenic remains in the soil.
 Since rice absorbs the arsenic readily, farmers have planted rice in the fields for the sake of removing arsenic from the soil.